ChenPi11/pystack/README.md

-# Stack
+# PyStack

-Stack type implementation.
+A simple stack implementation in Python.

 ## Quick start